Day of the Tentacle: Reception

 Phil LaRose of The Advocate called it "light-years ahead of the original", and believed that its "improved controls, sound and graphics are an evolutionary leap to a more enjoyable gaming experience".
 He praised the interface, and summarized the game as "another of the excellent LucasArts programs that place a higher premium on the quality of entertainment and less on the technical knowledge needed to make it run".
 The Boston Heralds Geoff Smith noted that "the animation of the cartoonlike characters is of TV quality", and praised the removal of dead ends and character death.
 He ended: "It's full of lunacy, but for anyone who likes light-hearted adventure games, it's well worth trying".
 Vox Day of The Blade called its visuals "well done" and compared them to those of The Ren & Stimpy Show.
-The writer praised the game's humor, and said that "both the music and sound effects are hilarious"; he cited the voice performance of Richard Sanders as a high point.
+The writer praised the humor, and said that "both the music and sound effects are hilarious"; he cited the voice performance of Richard Sanders as a high point.
 He summarized the game as "both a good adventure and a funny cartoon".

-Lim Choon Wee of the New Straits Times highly praised the game's humor, which he called "brilliantly funny".
-The writer commented that the game's puzzles relied on "trial and error" with "no underlying logic", but opined that the game "remains fun" despite this issue, and concluded that Day of the Tentacle was "definitely the comedy game of the year".
+Lim Choon Wee of the New Straits Times praised the humor as "brilliantly funny".
+He said the puzzles relied on "trial and error" with "no underlying logic", but that it "remains fun", and concluded that Day of the Tentacle was "definitely the comedy game of the year".
 Daniel Baum of The Jerusalem Post called it "one of the funniest, most entertaining and best-programmed computer games I have ever seen", and lauded its animation.
-He wrote that the game provided "a more polished impression" than either The Secret of Monkey Island or Monkey Island 2: LeChuck's Revenge.
-The writer claimed that its high system requirements were its only drawback, and believed that a Sound Blaster card was required to fully appreciate the game.
+He wrote that it provided "a more polished impression" than either The Secret of Monkey Island or Monkey Island 2: LeChuck's Revenge.
+He felt that its high system requirements were its only drawback, and that a Sound Blaster card was required to fully appreciate it.
 In a retrospective review, Adventure Gamers' Chris Remo wrote: "If someone were to ask for a few examples of games that exemplify the best of the graphic adventure genre, Day of the Tentacle would certainly be near the top".